 Why you'll love it

 Since I didn't have a lot of time to babysit the stove or wait around for the slow cooker to finish, the Instant Pot seemed like the way to go.
 And, it certainly saved tons of time!
+When you make taco soup in the Instant Pot, its about 30 minutes quicker with way less work!

 I love to cook, but with my busy schedule, I don't have enough time to really play in the kitchen.
 That's what is so great about this Instant Pot taco soup.